 However, according to recent research, enkephalin, a pain-relieving peptide, helps transport endorphins to the brain.
 Scans of the brain during two-hour runs showed secretion of endorphins in the prefrontal and limbic regions of the brain - those that otherwise light up in response to emotions such as love.

 When introduced into the body, plant cannabinoids such as hemp CBD* will stimulate the cannabinoid receptors the same way as the body's Endocannabinoid system does.
-The ECS system operates the same way, and introducing external cannabinoids into the system triggers the same therapeutic benefits as internally produced Endocannabinoid.
+The ECS system operates the same way, and introducing external cannabinoids into the system triggers the same therapeutic benefits as internally produced endocannabinoids.

 These endogenous neurotransmitters are also released into the blood in higher amounts than usual when running and cause a similar joy.

-Endocannabinoid can cross the blood-brain barrier more easily than endorphins, and besides euphoria, they also provide an anesthetic for pain.
+Endocannabinoids can cross the blood-brain barrier more easily than endorphins, and besides euphoria, they also provide an anesthetic for pain.
 In a test, a runner's high shows a link to the cannabinoid receptors, showing less sensitivity to pain and fear after running.
 Subject given Endocannabinoid blockers remained anxious and sensitive to pain despite running.

 *CBD is considered a doping substance in many countries.
 You need to check with your country's anti-doping institutions or sports event organizers about the laws.